 - interest in a career in the entertainment or creative industries; and

-- clear plan for the use of the prize funds.
+- Provide a clear plan for the use of the prize funds.
 This plans may include:

 - travel itinerary: include the people and places you will meet with; include confirmation of meeting or evidence of a request to meet;

 - a product, device, design or object that you will be able to produce or realise with the prize; and

 - any other pursuit or concept or activity that progresses your experiences and the next steps in your career that aligns with the creative and entertainment industries and the personal qualities of Peter Luscombe, “creativity, inventiveness, ingenuity, drive, and resourcefulness”.

-This scholarship is valued at $5,000, with the possibility of work experience at the discretion of the prize donor.
-Recipients will be required to present outcomes from the activity to the donor(s) in person and in writing following on from the activities outlined in the successful recipient's application.
+This scholarship is valued at $5,000 (one-off payment), with the possibility of work experience at the discretion of the prize donor.

 How to apply